ExpressionEngine/coilpack-docs/docs/getting-started.md

 ### Using a New ExpressionEngine Install

 If you want Coilpack to create a new ExpressionEngine install, it will be placed in an `ee` folder within your Laravel project.
-You now need to setup ExpressionEngine via the `admin.php` file in your `ee` folder.
-Example: `http://localhost/admin.php`.
+You now need to setup ExpressionEngine via the installer.
+The default url is `/admin` for example: `http://localhost/admin`.
 Follow the on-screen instructions to finalize your ExpressionEngine install.

 For more help with installing ExpressionEngine reference the [ExpressionEngine Docs](https://docs.expressionengine.com/latest/installation/installation.html).